ShailaText – pesach GUIDE

 The council are only coming to take the bins after sof zeman sereifas chometz.
 Is it OK to leave it for them in black bags outside our property?

 I heard that fish food is chometz.
-Do I need to give a clean to my fish tank or do I need to sell it?
-(And please what are my fish going to eat for a week?!?)
+Do I need to clean my fish tank or do I need to sell it?
+(And what SHOULD my fish eat for THE week?!?)